 WDC and its partners are working with the US lobster fishing industry to trial on-demand gear.
 Significant improvements to the gear design and performance have resulted with industry input.

 WDC is part of the Ropeless Consortium, which provides a platform for fishers, engineers, scientists, and conservationists to work together toward a working on-demand fishing gear future.

-WDC and its conservation partners are advocating for the passage of the SAVE Right Whales Act.
-This is a bipartisan bill which will provide $5 million dollars a year for 10 years to a grant program specifically aimed at creating new technologies to reduce accidental entanglements and ship strikes to endangered North Atlantic right whales.
+WDC and its conservation partners are advocating for the passage of the Right Whale Coexistence Act.
+This is a bipartisan bill which will provide $15 million dollars a year for 10 years to a grant program specifically aimed at creating new technologies to reduce accidental entanglements and ship strikes to endangered North Atlantic right whales.
 The grant program encourages collaborative projects between members of impacted industries, scientists, non-profits, states and federal agencies to work together toward solutions.